ZucckeL/PlagiarismDetectionTool/README.md

 The detail results shown in RESULT button.
 The Result Panel contains file names, file similarities, and most similar file information.

+RESET button is brings the program to the initial settings.